-In the coming years, we anticipate a potential increase in the Andorran project finance market, in both the public and private sectors, and also under public and private schemes of collaboration; in particular, in respect of unique projects related to infrastructure for the tourism industry.
+In the coming years, we anticipate a potential increase in the Andorran project finance market, in both the public and private sectors, and also under public and private schemes of collaboration; in particular, in respect of unique projects related to infrastructure for the tourism and energy industry.

-In the public sector, the main focus would be in infrastructure and energy projects; in particular, through the development of road infrastructure, a heliport and gas cogeneration and solar power plants.
+In the public sector, the main focus would be on infrastructure and energy projects; in particular, through the development of road infrastructure, a heliport and gas cogeneration and solar power plants.

 In the private sector, the major trends relate to direct and indirect acquisitions of projects already under operation, in terms of both the financing of such acquisitions and the refinancing of the existing project debt.
-The enactment of Act 17/2017 of 23 November on the Andorran Tax Regime in Business Restructuring Operations (Llei 17/2017 de 23 de novembre de règim fiscal de les operacions de reorganització empresarial) is also expected to increase the number of intra-group M&A deals, since certain corporate restructuring transactions would benefit from a neutral tax regime.